Helen G. and Allan D. Cruickshank Research Award

 University of Florida

-Applications must be received by close of business, February 15th.
-Recipients will be announced at the Spring meeting of the Florida Ornithological Society.
+Applications must be received by close of business, February 15th and recipient(s) will be announced at the Spring meeting of the Florida Ornithological Society.

 For questions concerning the Cruickshank Research Award, please contact the Committee Chairman.